 To ensure customer privacy, don’t enable wake word or dialogue with Alexa until the customer has enabled Alexa in setup.
 See Setup for details.

 PTT is another way customers can invoke Alexa.
-If Alexa Hands-Free has been turned off, customers should still be able to use PTT to speak to Alexa in their vehicle.
+If the wake word is off, customers can still use PTT to speak to Alexa in their vehicle.

 (Required) If the vehicle offers a PTT button, customers must be able to invoke Alexa via PTT without a wake word.